Softhouse/raspberry-cluster/README.md

 1. Add an anti-affinity to the worker pods:

-    ```sh
+    Edit the `kubernetes-rocks.yaml` and comment in the affinity section:

+    ```yaml
       spec:
         affinity:
-    #        podAntiAffinity:
+          podAntiAffinity:
-    #          requiredDuringSchedulingIgnoredDuringExecution:
+          requiredDuringSchedulingIgnoredDuringExecution:
-    #          - labelSelector:
+          - labelSelector:
+            topologyKey: "kubernetes.io/hostname"
-    #              matchExpressions:
+            matchExpressions:
-    #              - key: app
+            - key: component
-    #                operator: In
+              operator: In
-    #                values:
+              values:
-    #                - nginx-ingress
+              - default-backend
-    #            topologyKey: "kubernetes.io/hostname"
     ```

-    As the yellow worker pods are killed på chaos kube they should be scheduled separate from the blue loadbalancer pods
+    As the yellow worker pods are killed på chaos kube they should be scheduled separate from the pink default backend pods

 1. Restart all the pods